oracle/terraform-provider-oci/website/docs/d/batch_batch_context.html.markdown

 * `display_name` - A user-friendly name.
 Does not have to be unique, and it's changeable.
 * `entitlements` - Mapping of concurrent/shared resources used in job tasks to their limits.
 * `fleets` - List of fleet configurations related to the batch context.
-	* `details` - A message that describes the current state of the service manage fleet configuration in more detail.
+	* `details` - A message that describes the current state of the service managed fleet configuration in more detail.
 	* `max_concurrent_tasks` - Maximum number of concurrent tasks for the service managed fleet.
 	* `name` - Name of the service managed fleet.
 	* `shape` - Shape of the fleet.
 Describes hardware resources of each node in the fleet.
+		* `disk_size_in_gbs` - Amount of disk space in GBs required for the shape.
-		* `memory_in_gbs` - Amount of memory in GBs required by the shape.
+		* `memory_in_gbs` - Amount of memory in GBs required for the shape.
-		* `ocpus` - Number of OCPUs required by the shape.
+		* `ocpus` - Number of OCPUs required for the shape.
 		* `shape_name` - The name of the shape.
+		* `type` - Type of the GPU fleet shape when the fleet is GPU-backed.
+Also serves as a discriminator for sub-entities.
-	* `state` - Current state of the service manage fleet configuration.
+	* `state` - Current state of the service managed fleet configuration.
 	* `type` - Type of the fleet.
 Also serves as a discriminator for sub-entities.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the batch context.